hatchmatter/wai-web/README.md

 See [https://supabase.com/docs/guides/cli/seeding-your-database](https://supabase.com/docs/guides/cli/seeding-your-database) for more information on seeding the database.

 - `DRY=0 npx tsx seed.mts` to seed the database with test data

+## Components

+For additional components and other functionality for stripe, mailgun, etc., see the [original shipfast](https://github.com/hatchmatterllc/wai-shipfast) repository.